hunhoffe/ec-cloudlab/README.md

 ## User Information

 Create a CloudLab experiment using the escra profile.
-It has been testsed using c6220 nodes.
+It has been testsed primarily using c6220 nodes.

 On each node, a copy of this repo is available at:
 ```